antzGames/Easy-Web-Loader/README.md

 The Steam Wishlist image is included in this plugin to provide an example on how to add more images to your custom web loading screen.
 The image is `wishlist_on_steam.png`.

-You will again meed to modify the included Custom HTML Shell located at: `res://addons/easy_web_loader/html/index_template.html`
+You will again need to modify the included Custom HTML Shell located at: `res://addons/easy_web_loader/html/index_template.html`

 The Godot editor hides HTML files for some reason so you need to edit this file using an external editor.